Refinance with a Fixed Rate Mortgage

 Top customer questions about jumbo loans.

 Fixed rate mortgages have a locked interest rate that will remain the same for the life of the loan.
-The interest rate on an Adjustable Rate Mortgage will change on an annual basis after the predetermined initial interest rate period expires.
+The interest rate on an Adjustable Rate Mortgage will change on a semi-annual/annual basis after the predetermined initial interest rate period expires.

 With a Fixed Rate Mortgage, the rate and principal and interest payment will remain the same throughout the life of the loan.
 If you want to change the terms of your loan, you will have to refinance.

-There are few factors that determine how much you will be qualified to borrow: credit history, Debt-to-Income Ratio and Loan-to-Value/ down payment.
+There are few factors that determine how much you will be qualified to borrow: credit history, debt-to-income ratio and loan-to-value.

-Credit History Specific credit requirements vary based on a range of criteria including loan-to-value, debt-to-income ratios, previous credit history, and assets used to qualify for the loan, but in general successful applicants will have average or better credit history.
+Credit History Specific credit requirements vary based on a range of criteria including loan-to-value, debt-to-income ratios, previous credit history, and assets used to qualify for the loan.

-Loan-to-Value Ratio/Down Payment Conventional fixed rate mortgages can be used to refinance a home with as little as 3% equity when private mortgage insurance (PMI) is purchased.
+Loan-to-Value Ratio Conventional fixed rate mortgages can be used to refinance a home with as little as 3% equity when private mortgage insurance (PMI) is purchased.

 Your rate is calculated based on a variety of factors, including credit qualifications, loan-to-value, loan amount and other criteria.